uzh-bf/gbl-knowledge/use-cases/Portfolio Management Simulation In Use.md

 ---
-slug: pfm-in-use
+slug: portfolio-management-simulation-in-use
-title: PFM-Simulation in Use
+title: Portfolio Management Simulation In Use
-subtitle: Learning portfolio management by managing a portfolio?
 gallery:
   - imgSrc: /images/uploads/pfm_game.png
     alt: Thumbnail Image
 resources:
 ---
+## Learning portfolio management by managing a portfolio?
 With the Portfolio Management Simulation, this experience is possible for various levels of students and executive education members.
 Portfolio management is the compilation and management of a portfolio consisting of securities such as bonds or shares.
 The goal is to meet customer needs and achieve a positive return on investments.
 While participating at the simulation, players can apply their knowledge in finance and macroeconomics in a portfolio management setting.
 Further, they learn to construct a portfolio that fits to the strategic and tactical asset allocation of their clients.

-# Portfolio Management at a Glance
+## Portfolio Management at a Glance
 The Portfolio Management Game (below in blue) follows the investment process in private banking (below in green).

-# Necessary Theoretical Background
+## Necessary Theoretical Background
 Before the Portfolio Management Simulation can be successfully applied, it is important to make sure that the students are already equipped with a basic understanding of the following concepts (which they can practically apply during the simulation):

 -   In the field of finance: Risk-return concept and measures, asset classes and the influence of key economic factors on financial markets